Gigas002/MaterialMessageBox/README.md

 Library on **.NET Core 3.0** (**preview9**) implementing material design message box in WPF.

 Original idea and some code is written by [denpalrius](https://github.com/denpalrius/Material-Message-Box), but I’ve changed some major stuff and decided to make it different repository.
+Text for message boxes in Demo is taken from [here](https://en.wikipedia.org/wiki/Soviet_Union).

 You can build project in **VS2019** (**16.2.4**+) or in **VSCode** (**1.38.0**+) with [omnisharp-vscode](https://github.com/OmniSharp/omnisharp-vscode) extension (**1.21.2**+).